joedougherty/mazes/docs/begin.rst

 ..
 ATTENTION::

-    Note that this representation potentially makes it less efficient to check if two nodes are connected.
+    Note that this representation potentially makes it less efficient to check if two *arbitrary* nodes are connected.